 Optional: fresh Berries

 *We like to use a honey with a delicate taste like Rapsflower Blossom Honey.

 Let the eggs come to room temperature.
 Whip them in a bowl until they are slightly thickened.

-Add the agave (coconut crystals, or honey) and mix into the eggs.
+Mix the honey into the eggs.
 Cut the vanilla bean in half, scrape the seeds out with a knife and add to the eggs.
 Then add the lemon zest and coconut milk and incorporate.
 Let stand for 10-15 minutes, then strain it (so you don’t get a mouthful of lemon zest).

 Set 4 ramekins in a glass dish and fill the glass halfway up with hot water.
 Spray the ramekins with coconut oil and then pour the egg mixture into the ramekins.

 Place the dish in the oven on the middle rack and bake for 30-40 minutes, turning once so that the custard cooks evenly.
 You will know when they are done because the custard will look thick when you wiggle the dish.
 It should not look like liquid – if it does, leave it in longer.
 The top will be slightly browned and it will jiggle when you wiggle it.
 So wiggle wiggle wiggle wiggle wiggle … yea. (oh, that was bad, but I had to!)